Cloud-SPAN/nerc-metagenomics03-qc-assembly/_episodes/02-QC-quality-raw-reads.md

 Now we have created the directories we are ready to start the quality control of the Illumina data.

-FastQC has been installed on your instance so we can pull up the help documentation to remind ourselves of the parameters available.
+FastQC has been installed on your instance and we can run it with the `-h` flag to display the help documentation and remind ourselves how to use it and all the parameters available:

 ~~~
 $ fastqc -h